meb-team/virome_m2/module_04/README.md

 ## Usage
 The **zero** step is to reprocess the seeds with the correct option of VirSorter2 to have required file for AMGs prediction.
 So, firstly you need to download the vs2 database.
+WARNING : you can skin the installation of the database if you are using the singularity image.
+It's usefull only for Conda environment version.

 ```
 sbatch -p fast -q fast module_04/dramv/bin/install_vs2.slurm
 ```